 To some people, an autism meltdown might look like a typical temper tantrum.
 But parents and caregivers who work closely with children on the spectrum understand that while these events may share some outward characteristics, they come from very different places.

-This article explains the key differences between autism meltdowns vs typical tantrums, and shares practical strategies that have helped families navigate these moments successfully.
+This article explains the key autism meltdowns vs typical tantrums differences, and shares practical strategies that have helped families navigate these moments successfully.

 What Is a Temper Tantrum?